MicrosoftDocs/memdocs/sccm/protect/deploy-use/create-wifi-profiles.md

 > [!IMPORTANT]
 >  To deploy profiles to Android, iOS, Windows Phone, and enrolled Windows 8.1 or later devices, these devices must be enrolled in Microsoft Intune.
 For information about how to get your devices enrolled, see [Enroll devices for management in Intune](https://docs.microsoft.com/intune/deploy-use/enroll-devices-in-microsoft-intune).

  When you create a Wi-Fi profile, you can include a wide range of security settings.
 These include certificates for server validation and client authentication that have been pushed using Configuration Manager certificate profiles.
-For more information about certificate profiles, see [Certificate profiles in System Center Configuration Manager](introduction-to-certificate-profiles.md).
+For more information about certificate profiles, see [Certificate profiles](introduction-to-certificate-profiles.md).

 ## Create a Wi-Fi Profile